 - Human resources are best allocated to achieve optimum productivity and efficiency. - Pay and benefits offered are fair, equitable and competitive. - The employees are encouraged to equip themselves for their present job, as well as for TDEA's future development. - Reward is based on merit.
-High performers are given priority in taking up more responsible positions. - Two-way communication between the employees and the management is promoted as a means of building mutual understanding and trust. - Workplace safety is given top priority to protect human health and enable the employees to give their best performance. - The employees' freedom of speech and association is respected as long as it is within the legal boundaries. - Equal opportunities of employment are practiced.
-There is no discrimination on the basis of race, color, ancestry, nationality, ethnic origin, place of origin, creed, religion, age, disability, sex, sexual orientation, gender identity, marital status, family status, political belief, political association and social condition, provided that these do not impede the ability of prospective appointees to carry out normal job duties or affect the health and safety of fellow employees). - Affirmative action to uphold the protection for females, transgender, disabled persons, and persons from backward and far-flung areas.
+High performers are given priority in taking up more responsible positions. - Two-way communication between the employees and the management is promoted as a means of building mutual understanding and trust. - Workplace safety is given top priority to protect human health and enable the employees to give their best performance, demonstrating commitment to the well-being of employees. - The employees' freedom of speech and association is respected as long as it is within the legal boundaries and in full compliance with organizational values. - Equal opportunities of employment are practiced.
+There is no discrimination on the basis of race, color, ancestry, nationality, ethnic origin, place of origin, creed, religion, age, disability, sex, sexual orientation, gender identity, marital status, family status, political belief, political association and social condition. - Affirmative action to uphold the protection for women, transgender persons and persons with disability.